 How do solicit bids for software development projects from reputable vendors?
 You create a detailed RFP to ensure you attract the right firm.
 To help with that, we’ve created a guide for writing a software development request for proposal (RFP).

 Table of Contents

-When a software company receives a properly composed RFP, they are more likely to respond appropriately.
+When a company receives a properly composed RFP for software development, they are more likely to respond appropriately.
 Companies that are interested in the work, and capable of doing it will respond with a detailed proposal.
-Your RFP is also a time-saving tool.
+Your software RFP is also a time-saving tool.
 Companies that don’t have the required staff or skill set will know to move onto the next solicitation.

 The executive summary is simply an overview of your overall goals, limitations, and requirements.
 Be brief, and make every word count.
 Don’t forget to mention your target audience.
 It usually helps to add some information about your company.
 Companies will be able to understand your needs better if they understand your organization.

 When you write your project goals, keep one rule in mind.
 Think like a business person, not a software developer.
 That means stating your business needs and goals rather than listing technical specifications.

 Next, consider how you will quantify your goals.
 For example, if you want a solution to improve your communication with workers in the field, consider what that will look like.
 Maybe it will be a 25% reduction in errors attributed to miscommunication.

 Chances are, you will revisit this section before it’s perfected.
 If you have the following questions answered, you are off to a good start:

 Read also about MSA in software development and what to include in a custom software development contract.

 This will be the longest and most detailed part of your RFP.
 Software development company reps will rely on this to create an accurate proposal.
 Here are some things you’ll address.